- What is the average cost of renters insurance in New Hampshire?

 - Compare New Hampshire renters insurance rates with other states

-The average cost of renters insurance in New Hampshire is
+What is the average cost of renters insurance in New Hampshire?

 "The number one thing that's most important is to get good liability.
 A renter's policy will default to $100,000 liability," Josiah Hatch, an insurance pro with Bender Hatch Insurance in Boston, said.
 "It costs next to nothing to go from $100,000 to $500,000.
 I want to say it's probably 10 bucks a year.
 It's really cheap to get a lot of extra coverage.
 I always recommend getting the most liability you can because that's, at its core, what insurance is all about: the worst-case scenario."